 Our favourite beach bars were the Yellow Cafe, The Cliff and Little Lylia’s Chillout Cafe for stunning sunset views, although a cocktail will probably set you back around 25 MYR.

 The beach comes to life after dark and is filled with make-shift bars selling cocktails (10 MYR), beer (5 MYR) and shisha (25 MYR) which is popular with the locals.
 We loved the atmosphere here which is why it made it onto our list of the best places to eat and drink in Langkawi.

 Nest Rooftop, situated above the Royal Agate Hotel is worth a mention for it’s incredible 360 views across the island, but only mocktails on the menu I’m afraid.

 Where were your favourite places to eat and drink in Langkawi?
-If you have any recommendations, we’d love to hear them

 Did you find this post helpful?
 Pin it!